-It considers itself one of the few true places where you can buy virtually every insurance product you, your family or your business may need all under one roof.
-To some, this is a great convenience, one which very few insurers can do.
+It considers itself one of the few true places where you can buy virtually every insurance product you, your family, or your business may need, all under one roof.

-Nationwide has many popular sponsorships, as well as a very well known marketing campaign, using its slogan and jingle “Nationwide Is On Your Side” where it promotes a helping hand to all members of society.
+The company has many popular sponsorships, as well as a very well known marketing campaign, using its slogan and jingle “Nationwide Is On Your Side” to promote its mission of lending a helping hand.

-Depending on your age and what type of life insurance you want, you may be able to save a few bucks here and there by going to another carrier, but for basic term policies (especially if you have other insurance through Nationwide), you will do well here.
+Depending on your age and what type of life insurance you want, you may be able to save money with another carrier, but Nationwide is still a dependable choice with reasonable rates.

 Nationwide Life Insurance Company

 - One Nationwide Plaza

 - Nationwide Investment Services Corporation (NISC)